 Companies lagging on data privacy readiness risk significant consequences due to lost customer trust.
 These include damage to brand reputation, limited traffic and growth, and falling behind their competitors.
 In addition, companies face direct financial risk due to data privacy laws.
 In fact, the average expected cost of non-compliance is $14.82 million, which is 2.7 times the cost of implementing data privacy readiness.

-The first half of 2020 has brought significant change to businesses and industries around the world.
+2020 has brought significant change to businesses and industries around the world.
 Data privacy is a constant that continues to affect customers and businesses alike.
 Maintaining positive customer relationships and expectations of long-term stability will require every organization to stay data ready.